ansatzcapital/dilib/docs/source/non_di_alts.md

 same instance as `db_engine`, one is required to create them outside of the dicts).

+One could imagine the same setup but with `dataclasses.dataclass()` instead of `TypedDict`.

 ## Text config (e.g., YAML)

+With native YAML aliases:

 ```yaml
 engine_config: